-There’s all types of things you can do for scar tissue such as hands on techniques with a massage therapist.
+There are all types of things you can do for scar tissue such as hands-on techniques with a massage therapist.
 At my private practice, I created the Scar Tissue Release and Integrated Therapies method or S.T.R.A.I.T™ Method which focuses on healing scar tissue and adhesions in the body.

 Unless we take the time to learn about it and actively do something, we’re just going to be stuck.
 Not only are we not changing but we’re going to go downhill from where we are currently.

 》A B O U T M A R J O R I E B R O O K

 Marjorie Brook, LMT is a massage therapist, author and international educator.
 She works from the fundamental belief that your body is intuitively aligned with the thoughts you think, the emotions that you feel and the things that you do.
 She founded Brooks Seminars in 2007 after working as a decade as a nationally recognized massage therapist with a private practice on Long Island.
 She is the creator of the Scar Tissue Release and Integrated Therapies (S.T.R.A.I.T Method™) and offers continuing education courses on this method all over the world.
 Her articles have appeared in magazines such as Massage Today, American Fitness and Massage World.
 She’s approved by the National Certification Board for Therapeutic Massage and Bodywork, the Massage Therapy Association of Alberta and the College of Massage Therapists of British Columbia.